Zerraa/tenacity-tera/content/en/dungeons/manaya-core-hard.md

 <h3>Last Boss: Shandra Manaya</h3>

 Depending on how/what you do during cocoon phase, you generally won't have much time to prepare for anything.

+     Menma's TERA changes:

+     - Timer has been moved to 10 minutes.
+     - She has 44 bilion HP now.
+     - Shield has been buffed to 750m as of writing.

+     - She is way quicker, more like retail Manaya from p115.
+     - Her 20% Shield was removed.

+     - Due to the attack speed she starts attacking before shield breaks.
+       - Keep it in mind.

 <center><h3>Key Mechanics</h3></center>